dave-yang/krystal-docs/Components/HTTP.md

 # HTTP response

-HTTP response is represented by `response` service, which is available as a property in controllers, just like as all another services.
-You can use this service, if you want to controller how the response is generated.
+HTTP response is represented by `response` service, which is available as a property in controllers.
+You can use this service, if you want to controll the way of response is generation.

 It's used like this: